neonov1y/speaker_diarization/README.md

 The application tested in Linux (Ubuntu 24.04 LTS) environment but potentially not restricted to it.
 It developed and tested with python versions Python-3.10.6 and Python 3.12.3 but generally require Python version greater or equal to 3.10.

+Also, required to install python libraries listed in requirement.txt file.

+Required to install the ffmpge tool.
 The ffmpeg tool used for conversion of input (mp4 or wav) file into wav audio file with mono mode and sampling frequency of 16000Hz.
-This parameters of auiod file required for pyaanote.audio library.
+These parameters of audio file required for pyaanote.audio library.
 Also, ffmpeg used for criation of final audio cuts.

 # Docker